-Chambers UK Directory (2013): Douglas Armstrong QC is a highly respected planning silk with attendant expertise in complementary areas such as environment, property, local government and administrative law.
-Sources note that he is ''very experienced in planning and public law, and a pleasure to deal with for instructing solicitors.''
+Chambers and Legal 500 Chambers UK Directory (2013): Douglas Armstrong QC is a highly respected planning silk with attendant expertise in complementary areas such as environment, property, local government and administrative law.
+Sources note that he is very experienced in planning and public law, and a pleasure to deal with for instructing solicitors.''
 (2012): ''Douglas Armstrong QC is approachable, pragmatic and highly effective''.
 (2011): ''he is acclaimed for his ability to rapidly grasp the intricacies of complex matters.''
 (2010): ''...the determined and skilful cross examiner Douglas Armstrong, QC, is always willing to take on complex instructions, even if it's on extremely short notice and he still always manages to be fully prepared.''
 Legal 500 (2012): ''Douglas Armstrong QC, is always thorough and well prepared and solid in his written advice and on his feet.''
 (2011): An ''absolute expert on planning and environmental law'', ''adept at expressing himself in opinion work and stellar in presenting cases at inquiries or in court.''
 (2010): ''Always fully prepared and a determined and skilled cross examiner.''
 (2009): ''Douglas Armstrong, QC, can fairly be said to be in the top rank of planning QCs.''

 Year of Call: 1990

 Qualifications: LL.B (Hons) (1986), University of Aberdeen; Dip.L.P.
 (1987), University of Aberdeen.
 Practising member of English Bar since 1999, No 5 Chambers, London, Birmingham and Bristol.